-Milkymist was founded in summer 2007 by Sébastien Bourdeauducq.
-The open source project tackled the development of a system-on-chip design capable of running the GPU-accelerated music visualizer MilkDrop.
+In the summer of 2007, Sébastien Bourdeauducq, while a student at Supélec, founded an open source project that tackled the development of a system-on-chip capable of running the GPU-accelerated music visualizer MilkDrop.
 The name "Milkymist" was chosen to evoke a parallel MilkDrop - as digital hardware is inherently parallel.
-The development was no small task, as it required designing and/or integrating a powerful 32-bit microprocessor core, basic peripherals, many interfaces, a fast SDRAM controller, and graphics acceleration.
-The video synthesizer born out of those efforts, the Milkymist One, was launched in September 2011 with the help of open hardware company Sharism at Work.

-Components of the Milkymist system-on-chip (SoC) remains the most advanced open source implementation of a SoC with graphics acceleration.
+The development was no small task, as it required designing and/or integrating a powerful 32-bit microprocessor core, basic peripherals, many interfaces, a fast SDRAM controller, and fairly advanced graphics acceleration.
+The video synthesizer born out of those efforts, the Milkymist One, was launched in September 2011 with the help of the open hardware company Sharism at Work.
+As of April 2021, the Milkymist system-on-chip (SoC) remains the most advanced open source implementation of a SoC with graphics acceleration.

 Components of the Milkymist SoC soon found many other uses, such as software-defined radio on board the International Space Station.
 The community grew and activities diversified, with the development of a TDC core for CERN (using a variant of the Milkymist SoC for integration), the Migen logic design system and its application to the Rhino software-defined radio platform, and the Mixxeo digital video mixer.
-In 2013, Milkymist was renamed to M-Labs to mark the more varied activities, and formally incorporated in Hong Kong as M-Labs Limited.
+In 2013, Milkymist was renamed to M-Labs to match the more varied activities, and formally incorporated as M-Labs Limited.

-The company's current main project is ARTIQ, a leading-edge open source control system for quantum information experiments.
+Since 2014, the company's main project is ARTIQ, a leading-edge open source control system for quantum information experiments.
 In 2016, Robert Jördens joined the directorate of the company to further develop ARTIQ and other physics-related projects.
 Commercial hardware developed specifically for ARTIQ, codenamed Sinara, started appearing in 2017.